The Statewide CASE Team recommends two revisions to the daylighting controls requirements in Title 24, Part 6, as

 Mandatory Controls in Secondary Sidelit Daylit Zones

-This submeasure would move the prescriptive requirements for automatic daylighting controls in secondary sidelit daylit zones (SDZs) to Section 130.1, the mandatory indoor lighting controls section of the Title 24, Part 6.
-Currently, the requirement for automatic daylighting controls in SDZs is the only prescriptive lighting control requirement, which means that users who choose the performance approach can trade off other high efficiency features in the building against SDZ controls; i.e. users can install the SDZ controls and then install another building system (such as HVAC) at a lower efficacy.
-Since this is the only prescriptive control requirement, there is confusion and uncertainty during code compliance inspection about whether the controls in SDZs are required, particularly when the building complies using the performance approach where this is the only lighting control requirement that a designer could opt not to install as long as they achieve the required energy budget.
+This proposed code change would move the prescriptive requirements for automatic daylighting controls in secondary sidelit daylit zones (SDZs) to Section 130.1, the mandatory indoor lighting controls section of Title 24, Part 6.
+Currently, the requirement for automatic daylighting controls in SDZs is the only prescriptive lighting control requirement.
+Since this is the only prescriptive lighting control requirement, stakeholders have reported there is confusion and uncertainty during code compliance verification process whether controls in SDZs are required, particularly when the building complies using the performance approach where this is the only lighting control requirement that a designer could opt not to install as long as they achieve the required energy budget.
 Moving the requirements for controls in SDZs to the mandatory section would simplify the lighting control requirements and subsequently the compliance and enforcement process for lighting controls.
 This change would also align the daylighting requirements in Title 24, Part 6 with daylighting requirements in ASHRAE 90.1.
-The proposed changes would also provide certainty about when daylighting controls in SDZs are required, which would make it more likely that lighting in SDZs are controlled with photocontrols.
+Finally, the proposed change would provide certainty about when daylighting controls in SDZs are required, which would make it more likely that lighting in SDZs are controlled with photocontrols.